Britney Spears Spotted Leaving Courthouse Barefoot

 Meanwhile, Britney reportedly asked the judge to allow her to do certain things that she is currently not allowed to do under the restrictions of her conservatorship.
 However, the judge didn’t grant any of the singer’s requests.

-During the hearing, the court allegedly brought up Britney’s mental health, and the reports that she has not been doing well since leaving her 30-day stay at a mental health facility.
+During the hearing, the court allegedly brought up Britney’s mental health and the reports that she has not been doing well since leaving her 30-day stay at a mental health facility.

 As previously reported by The Inquisitr, Britney released a video and a statement about the rumors circulating about her and her family just before she was released from treatment earlier this month.
-The singer told her fans not to worry, and promised she would be back soon.
+The singer told her fans not to worry and promised she would be back soon.

 “Everything that’s happening is just making it harder for me.
 Don’t believe everything you read and hear.
 I promise I’m doing what’s best at this moment.
 You may not know this about me, but I am strong, and stand up for what I want,” Spears told her followers on Instagram.